eddyystop/feathers-an-introduction/step-by-step/basic-feathers/socket-client.md

-# Writing a Feathers websocket Client
+# Writing a Feathers Websocket Client

 We already have a Feathers REST frontend.
 Its simple to convert that to one using websockets.